sunlicai/sunlicai.github.io/_pages/about.md

 I am also the winner of several international competitions in affective computing, such as MuSe and MEGC.
 <a href='https://scholar.google.com/citations?user=7qo_cTcAAAAJ&hl=en&oi=ao'><img src="https://img.shields.io/endpoint?logo=Google%20Scholar&url=https%3A%2F%2Fcdn.jsdelivr.net%2Fgh%2Fsunlicai%2Fsunlicai.github.io@google-scholar-stats%2Fgs_data_shieldsio.json&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>

-Feel free to reach out (x@y, where x = sunlicai2019 and y = ia.ac.cn) if you’re interested in my work and want to explore potential collaborations.
+Feel free to reach out if you’re interested in my work and want to explore potential collaborations: x@y, where x = sunlicai2019 and y = ia.ac.cn.

-I am actively seeking a <span style="color: red;">postdoctoral research position</span> as well.
+I am actively seeking a **postdoctoral research position** as well.
 If you are interested in my experience or have relevant information, please feel free to contact me and let me know.
 Thanks very much!

 # 📜 Research Area